 The Keck School of Medicine of USC also provides medical staffing for the adjacent Los Angeles County+USC Medical Center, one of the largest teaching hospitals in the country, and for Children’s Hospital Los Angeles, ranked fifth on the U.S. News & World Report’s Honor Roll of best children’s hospitals.

 The physicians who are faculty members of the Keck School of Medicine provide care in a wide range of medical specialties from the most complex diagnoses and treatments to primary care for the entire family.
-Besides seeing patients on the Health Sciences Campus, the physicians also practice at the Engemann Student Health Center on the University Park Campus and in clinical satellites in downtown Los Angeles, La Cañada Flintridge, Beverly Hills and Pasadena.
 In addition to teaching, conducting research and caring for patients, Keck School faculty members train more than 900 medical residents and fellows.

-Students and advanced specialty residents of the Ostrow School of Dentistry of USC, under the supervision of expert faculty, practice at the Norris Dental Science Center on the University Park Campus.
-Dental faculty members treat patients at the Ostrow School of Dentistry Faculty Practice within the Engemann Student Health Center, also on the University Park Campus.
-In addition, students and faculty care for patients as part of community oral health programs throughout Southern California.
+Students and advanced specialty residents of the Herman Ostrow School of Dentistry of USC, under the supervision of expert faculty, practice at the Norris Dental Science Center on the University Park Campus.
+Dental faculty members treat patients at the Herman Ostrow School of Dentistry Faculty Practice within the Engemann Student Health Center, also on the University Park Campus.
+In addition, students and faculty care for patients in hospitals, fixed satellite clinics, mobile clinics and other community oral health programs throughout Southern California.

-Occupational therapy faculty see patients at Keck Hospital of USC and USC Norris Cancer Hospital, and provide Lifestyle Redesign® treatment at the USC Occupational Therapy Faculty Practice in the Clinical Sciences Center on the Health Sciences Campus and in the Engemann Student Health Center on the University Park Campus.
+Occupational therapy faculty see patients at Keck Hospital of USC, USC Norris Cancer Hospital, USC/Eisner Family Medicine Center at California Hospital and Keck Medicine of USC Pasadena, and provide Lifestyle Redesign® treatment at the USC Occupational Therapy Faculty Practice in the Clinical Sciences Center on the Health Sciences Campus and in the Engemann Student Health Center on the University Park Campus.

 The region’s oldest research university, USC has been an integral part of its community for more than 130 years.
 Today, USC is the largest private employer in Los Angeles and is renowned for innovative university-community partnerships aimed at strengthening the neighborhoods around its University Park and Health Sciences campuses.
 Implemented in partnership with community agencies, civic leaders and public officials, USC’s university-community initiatives focus on providing educational, cultural and developmental opportunities for children who live in the immediate neighborhoods; working with neighbors, city and county officials, and other agencies to provide safer streets; encouraging more entrepreneurs, and especially minority entrepreneurs, to establish businesses in the immediate vicinity of the campuses; and striving to employ at USC more persons who live in the areas surrounding the two campuses.